mnaeimaei/predictive-maintenance-ai/README.md

 ## Dataset

-To study this problem, a synthetic multivariate sensor dataset was created inspired by NASA's CMAPSS benchmark—a widely used public dataset of simulated turbofan engine runs that gradually degrade until failure.
+To study this problem, a synthetic multivariate sensor dataset was created, inspired by NASA's CMAPSS benchmark — a widely used public dataset of simulated turbofan engine runs that gradually degrade until failure.
 CMAPSS is commonly regarded as a standard benchmark for evaluating failure prediction and remaining useful life (RUL) estimation models.

 The dataset simulates a fleet of machines operating under realistic conditions.
-Each machine contains 14 sensors that measure variables such as vibration, temperature, pressure, rotational speed, and electrical current.
+Each machine has 14 sensors that measure variables such as vibration, temperature, pressure, rotational speed, and electrical current.
 As the machine ages, these sensor readings gradually change to reflect degradation.
 The dataset also incorporates realistic measurement noise, multiple operating conditions, and occasional sensor spikes.

-The dataset contains **22,000 records**.
-It has **18 columns**, grouped into four categories:
+The dataset contains **22,000 records** across **18 columns**, grouped into four categories.

 ### 1. Identifiers (2 columns)

 These columns are used for bookkeeping and are **not provided to the model as input features**.

-- **unit_id** — Identifies the machine to which a row belongs (1, 2, 3, ...).
+- **unit_id** — Identifies the machine to which a row belongs (1, 2, 3, …).
 It is used to keep machine cycles together and to perform train/validation/test splits by machine.
 The dataset contains **100 unique machines**.

 - **cycle** — The time step of a machine, starting from 0.
 The first cycle represents a new machine, while the final cycle represents the last observation before failure.
 This serves as the time axis.

 ### 2. Operating Context (1 column)

 - **operating_regime** — Indicates one of three operating conditions:
   - 0 = Light load
   - 1 = Normal load
   - 2 = Heavy load

 This variable shifts sensor baselines independently of machine degradation.
 For example, vibration may be higher because the machine is operating under heavy load rather than because it is approaching failure.
 The model must learn to distinguish between operating-condition effects and actual degradation.